Mirchi Ka Salan (Biryani Salan)

 All the ingredients to make this curry are easily available at any Indian grocery store.

-Green Chillies – This curry is made using long non-spicy chillis.
-Use any variety of mild peppers that are easily available to you.
+Green Chilies – This curry uses large, non-spicy chilies (peppers).
+Use any mild pepper that is easily available.
 I used Bhavangiri chilies.
-Shishito peppers, banana peppers etc, are also a godo substitute.
+Shishito peppers, banana peppers, etc., are also good substitutes.

-For The Salan Paste – To make the paste, you will need peanuts, white sesame seeds, cumin seeds, fresh coconut, whole dry red chillies, fresh ginger, and garlic.
+For The Salad paste, you will need raw peanuts, white sesame seeds, cumin seeds, fresh coconut, whole dry red chilies, fresh ginger, and garlic.

-Fresh coconut is the star of this dish and makes the curry nutty and delicious.
+Fresh coconut is this dish’s star, making the curry nutty and delicious.
 To save time, you can buy already grated fresh coconut.
 It is available in the freezer section of any Indian grocery store.

 You can replace fresh coconut with dry coconut if it’s not available.